Streaming media: Late 1990s to early 2000s

 During the late 1990s and early 2000s, users had increased access to computer networks, especially the Internet.
 During the early 2000s, users had access to increased network bandwidth, especially in the last mile.
 These technological improvements facilitated the streaming of audio and video content to computer users in their homes and workplaces.
-There was also an increasing use of standard protocols and formats, such as TCP/IP, HTTP, HTML as the Internet became increasingly commercialized, which led to an infusion of investment into the sector.
+There was also an increasing use of standard protocols and formats, such as TCP/IP, HTTP, and HTML, as the Internet became increasingly commercialized, which led to an infusion of investment into the sector.